Versailles, Yvelines: Geography

-Versailles is located 17.1 km west-southwest from the centre of Paris.
+Versailles is located 17.1 km west-southwest of the centre of Paris.
 The city sits on an elevated plateau, 130 to 140 m above sea level (whereas the elevation of the centre of Paris is only 33 m above sea level), surrounded by wooded hills: in the north the forests of Marly and Fausses-Reposes, and in the south the forests of Satory and Meudon.

 The city (commune) of Versailles has an area of 26.18 km2, which is a quarter of the area of the city of Paris.
 In 1989, Versailles had a population density of 3,344 /km2, whereas Paris had a density of 20,696 /km2.

-Born out of the will of a king, the city has a rational and symmetrical grid of streets.
-By the standards of the 18th century, Versailles was a very modern European city.
-Versailles was used as a model for the building of Washington, D.C., by Pierre Charles L'Enfant.
+Born out of the will of a king, Versailles has a rational and symmetrical grid of streets.
+By the standards of the 18th century, it was a very modern European city.
+It was also used as a model for the building of Washington, D.C., by Pierre Charles L'Enfant.

 Climate

 Versailles has an oceanic climate (Köppen: Cfb).
-Summer days are usually warm and pleasant with average temperatures between 15 and 25 °C, and a fair amount of sunshine. in the winter, sunshine is scarce; days are cool, and nights are cold but generally above freezing with low temperatures around 3 °C. Light night frosts are however quite common, but the temperature seldom dips below -5 °C. Snow falls every year, but rarely stays on the ground.
+Summer days are usually warm and pleasant with average temperatures between 15 and 25 °C, and a fair amount of sunshine.
+In the winter, sunshine is scarce; days are cool, and nights are cold but generally above freezing with low temperatures around 3 °C. Light night frosts are however quite common, but the temperature seldom dips below -5 °C. Snow falls every year, but rarely stays on the ground.
 The city sometimes sees light snow or flurries with or without accumulation.